Yukiiyi/Recipefy/README.md

 **Rationale:** AI recipe generation takes time.
 Generating 3 recipes initially provides fast results, and users who want more variety can request additional batches on demand rather than waiting upfront for a large set.

+#### 12. **Manual Deduplication Over Automatic - Intentional Omission From V2**

+Automatic ingredient deduplication was initially planned but intentionally omitted after testing.

+**Rationale:** Testing revealed that automatic deduplication was overly aggressive — unique items with that happened to be in the same scan upload were incorrectly merged.
+Users found it easier to quickly swipe-to-delete duplicates than to re-add ingredients that were incorrectly removed.
+This trade-off prioritizes data accuracy over convenience.

 ---

 ## 📂 Project Structure